compiiile/compiiile/README.md

 ## Support

-Open-source is a wonderful thing, so please if you found this project useful or use it as a part of a commercial project, consider making a donation.
+Open-source is a wonderful thing, so please if you found this project useful or use it as a part of a commercial project, **consider making a donation**.
-You can do it either via github donations or via [my ko-fi page](https://ko-fi.com/alban_crepel) where you can make a one-time or monthly donation by paypal or card.
+You can do it either via [GitHub donations](https://github.com/sponsors/AlbanCrepel) or via [my ko-fi page](https://ko-fi.com/alban_crepel) where you can make a one-time or monthly donation by PayPal or card.
-This allows you to use Compiiile as a pay-what-you-want service if you are not part of a non-profit project.
+This allows you to use Compiiile as a **pay-what-you-want** service if you are not part of a non-profit project.
+But if you are **making any revenue** using this project or even use it as a trainer, **making a donation would be expected**.
 You can always contact me for a custom use of this project and any licence issue.

 Thank you :heart: